 Each year you hold the card, you get a $300 travel credit to use towards any flight, hotel, or rental car that you book through the Capital One Travel Portal.

-So long as you're booking your travel through the Capital One travel portal and paying with your Venture X Card, Capital One will automatically reimburse you up to the $300 limit each and every year.
+So long as you book some travel through the Capital One travel portal and pay with your Venture X Card, Capital One will automatically reimburse you up to the $300 limit each and every year.
 Bookings directly with airlines, hotels, or rental car agencies will not qualify.
 Still, that's easy enough to use up whether you book a rental car, a boutique hotel, or even book flights through Capital One's portal.

 Read our step-by-step guide to using the Capital One Travel Portal to see how you can put this credit to use!

 This annual credit resets every year after you renew and pay the annual fee.
 Put it to use, and your annual fee of $395 looks more like $95.
-If you're the type of person who spends $300 or more a year on travel, this alone could make the Venture X Card a no-brainer – and a far better option than the longtime standard Capital One Venture Rewards Credit Card.
+If you're the type of person who spends $300 or more a year on travel, this alone could make the Venture X Card a no-brainer – and a far better option than the longtime standard *capital one venture card*.

 Earn 10,000 Venture Miles Each Year You Renew Your Card

-Starting in your second year with the card, Capital One will give you 10,000 Venture Miles each year after paying your renewal fee.
-This mileage bonus happens each and every year you hold the card.
-Since nobody has received this bonus yet, it isn't yet clear how quickly these points will post, but we would imagine it happens pretty immediately once your annual fee has been paid.
+Starting in your second year with the card, Capital One gives you 10,000 Venture Miles each year after paying your renewal fee.
+This mileage bonus happens each and every year you renew the card.

 Related Reading: 9 Unique Ways to Use Capital One Miles for Travel